 The AISNT provides support to Member Schools in establishing these connections.

 CRICOS registered Independent Schools in the Northern Territory provide exceptional educational for international students.

 (CRICOS - Commonwealth Register of Institutions and Courses for Overseas Students)

 The following Independent Schools in the Northern Territory are CRICOS registered:

-- The Essington School Darwin - Rapid Creek and Charles Darwin University (02041G)
+- The Essington International School Darwin - Rapid Creek and Charles Darwin University (02041G)